P-adic Simpson correpondence via prismatic crystals: The Sen operator

-\begin{rmk} As we have mentioned in the beginning of this section, when $R=K$, Theorem \ref{Prismatic-Sen} is conjectured in \cite{MW21b} and proved in \cite{Gao}.
-When $R=W(k)[\frac{1}{p}]$ i.e. in the unramified case, Bhatt and Lurie has proved a similar result in \cite{BL22a}.
+When $R=W(k)[\frac{1}{p}]$ i.e. in the unramified case, Bhatt and Lurie have proved a similar result in \cite{BL22a}.
 More precisely, by using the prism $(W(k)[[\tilde p]],(\tilde p))$ (corresponding to the cyclotomic case), which is the $\bF_p^{\times}$-invariants of the $q$-de Rham prism, instead of the Breuil--Kisin prism $(W(k)[[u]],(u-p))$ (corresponding to the Kummer case), they proved that the linear operator associated with a Hodge--Tate crystal is exactly the classical Sen operator in the cyclotomic case.
 Unlike the $q$-de Rham prism, its $\bF_p^{\times}$-invariants behaves quite similarly to the Breuil--Kisin prism.
-It will be very interesting to figure out whether such a prism exists in the ramified and geometric case.
-Most recently, Ansch\"utz--Heuer--Le Bras \cite{AHLB22} also provided another proof in the $R = K$ case by generalising method of Bhatt--Lurie. \end{rmk}
+It will be very interesting to figure out whether such a prism exists in the ramified and geometric case. \end{rmk}